mariahw4/10-team-profile-generator/README.md

 This challenge requires use of the Inquirer and Jest packages to capture prompt answers and run tests.

 ## Usage
-Screenshot and Video walk through
+Screenshot and Video walk through:

 [Walkthough Video](https://drive.google.com/file/d/1Wy8qPW-qCBqGl48ijrFqJBFmN6GLYg88/view)